2019 Tibor T. Polgar Fellowship

 TIBOR T. POLGAR FELLOWSHIP PROGRAM

-Over the past 31 years, the Polgar Fellowship program has produced a large body of research relevant to the Hudson River, with a concentration on the four marshes of the Hudson River National Estuarine Research Reserve (Stockport Flats, the Tivoli Bays, Iona Island Marsh, and Piermont Marsh), compiled in the annual Polgar Fellowship reports published by the Foundation.
+Since 1985, the Polgar Fellowship program has produced a large body of research relevant to the Hudson River watershed, with a concentration on the four marshes of the Hudson River National Estuarine Research Reserve (Stockport Flats, the Tivoli Bays, Iona Island Marsh, and Piermont Marsh), compiled in the annual Polgar Fellowship reports published by the Foundation.
 Anyone interested in obtaining this material in order to plan projects building on the work of previous Polgar fellowships or in discussing potential research topics should contact the Foundation.

 Because of the training and educational aspects of this program, each potential fellow must be sponsored by a primary advisor.
-The advisor must be willing to commit sufficient time for supervision of the research and to attend the orientation and final report meetings with their students.
+The advisor must be willing to commit sufficient time for supervision of the research, to review fellow's final written report, and to attend the orientation and final report meetings with their students.
 Advisors will receive a stipend of $500.

 Applications for a Polgar Fellowship should include: